AhmedYousriSobhi/CSE/softwareEngineering/roadmapOfSE.md

 |Web Development (Level 6)|Embark on a journey to build web applications using HTML, CSS, and JavaScript.</br></br>Explore frameworks like React, Angular, or Vue.js.
 |Software Design Patterns (Level 7)|Discover the art of creating reusable and maintainable software by mastering design patterns like Singleton, Factory, and Observer.
 |Software Architecture (Level 8)|Rise to the architectural level, where you'll design complex systems and understand principles of scalability and modularity.
-Advanced Software Engineering (Level 9 - Your Goal)|Now, you stand at the threshold of the Advanced Software Engineering course.</br></br>In this fabled dungeon, you shall delve into the intricacies of software design, where class diagrams are your magical maps.</br></br>Conquer the art of creating intricate class diagrams, mastering their nuances, and applying them to real-world software projects.</br></br>Explore design patterns at a deeper level, such as Model-View-Controller (MVC) and Dependency Injection.</br></br>Dive into advanced software architecture topics, including microservices and distributed systems.</br></br>Embark on a capstone project that showcases your mastery of software engineering.
+Advanced **Software Engineering** (Level 9 - Your Goal)|Now, you stand at the threshold of the Advanced **Software Engineering** course.</br></br>In this fabled dungeon, you shall delve into the intricacies of software design, where class diagrams are your magical maps.</br></br>Conquer the art of creating intricate class diagrams, mastering their nuances, and applying them to real-world software projects.</br></br>Explore design patterns at a deeper level, such as Model-View-Controller (MVC) and Dependency Injection.</br></br>Dive into advanced software architecture topics, including microservices and distributed systems.</br></br>Embark on a capstone project that showcases your mastery of **software engineering**.

-By following this roadmap, you shall ascend through the levels of software engineering, gaining the knowledge and skills needed to face the challenges and mysteries of Advanced Software Engineering.
+By following this roadmap, you shall ascend through the levels of **software engineering**, gaining the knowledge and skills needed to face the challenges and mysteries of Advanced **Software Engineering**.
 As you progress, remember that each level is a stepping stone, and every skill you acquire is a weapon in your arsenal for defeating the monsters of complexity and crafting elegant software solutions.
 Onward to your destiny, noble champion! 🌟🗺️🛡️